JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 The `__init__` function has to contain the `@require` macro followed by the package name and its unique UUID (can be found in the [JuliaRegistries](https://github.com/JuliaRegistries/General) for public packages) and the code that should be included.

 Now we can start a new Julia session and test if the loading works properly.
-If we do not load `Plots`, the `imageplot` function will not be available as can be seen below.
+If we do not load `Plots`, the `imageplot` function will not be available, as can be seen below.

 ```julia
 julia> using ImageInspector, MLDatasets